unixpickle/gocube/README.md

 # gocube

-**cube** will be a pure Go library for solving the 3x3x3 Rubik's cube and various parts of it.
+**gocube** will be a pure Go library for solving the 3x3x3 Rubik's cube and various parts of it.

 # Design considerations